SchoolOfCode/week-6-hackathon-Kinukeo/PROJECT_PRESENTATION.md

 Not too complicated, focused on work we had already done at the School of Code.

-Focused on one filtering one variable and data type
+Focused on one filtering one variable and data type.